-MLAB 2217 - Urinalysis and Body Fluids
+MLAB 2217 Urinalysis and Body Fluids

 This course introduces various properties and constituents of urine and body fluids.
 Students will study the theory and techniques of analyzing urine and body fluids, including the clinical significance of these analyses.

-Three hours lecture per week in a 5-week Summer session.
 Successful completion of this course with "C" or higher is required for graduation.

-Prerequisite(s): MLAB 1105, HLCA 1170, and HLCA 1171 with a grade of "C" or better
+Prerequisite(s): MLAB 1105, MLAB 2217L concurrently, BIOY 1170, and BIOY 1171 with a grade of "C" or better Restriction(s): Medical Laboratory Technology majors